 The Huawei Watch Fit tracks more than 90 different activities, including auto-tracking of walking, running, elliptical, and rowing.

-Much like the Inspire 2, The Watch Fit will regularly remind you to get up and stretch when you’ve been inactive for too long.
+Much like the Inspire 2, The Watch Fit regularly reminds you to get up and stretch when you’ve been inactive for too long.

 Compatibility and Phone Support